Bagnaia edges Quartararo for Dutch MotoGP pole

 It is the fourth time in six races Bagnaia has claimed pole, but he has failed to finish in three of his past four outings.

+"Pole position on a track like this, which is for sure not the best for our bike, is great, so I'm very, very happy," said Bagnaia.

-Bagnaia has won his last two completed races -- in Spain and Italy -- but crashed out of last week's German MotoGP to leave his world title hopes hanging by a thread.
+He has won his last two completed races -- at Jerez and Mugello -- but was visibly angry last weekend after crashing out of the German MotoGP, where Quartararo took the chequered flag.

+"This time I would like to have a battle, to have a normal race and finish the race because it will be the main objective," added Bagnaia.

+Ducati bikes have been fastest in eight of the 11 final qualifying sessions this season, but the Italian manufacturer has struggled to get its riders to the line.

 Quartararo was quickest in Saturday's final practice session, but Bagnaia pulled back in front in qualifying as he set another new lap record of 1min 31.504.